Not sure how Plus500 works? Here's an honest review about it and how it may help you reach your financial goals.

 For whom is Plus500 best suited?

-Plus500 is a user-friendly and easy-to-understand platform that offers a wide range of financial tools.
+Plus500 is an easy-to-understand platform that offers a wide range of financial tools.
 It also provides unlimited opportunity to practise with a free demo account.

-Its beginner-friendliness is further increased by its relative lack of service charges and fees, such that cost of trading is mostly concentrated on actual trades.
+Its user-friendliness is further increased by its relative lack of service charges and fees, such that cost of trading is mostly concentrated on actual trades.

 What charges or fees should you look out for?